IT Services Become Governance – Put Your Assets in Full Business Context

 Same Data.
 Broader Perspective.

-Your discovery and asset data remain unchanged.
+Your discovery and asset data remain unchanged with vScope Governance.
 What changes is how you can structure and use it.
 If you are already using IT Services, you now have expanded capabilities available under Governance.
-If not, this is the opportunity to start structuring your assets around the business contexts that matter most to you.
+If not, this is a good opportunity to start structuring your asset repository around the business contexts that matter most to you and your organization.

 If you have been using IT services (Service Mapping) before, IT Services have automatically been migrated to “Governance”.
 The biggest change is that the Layouts you’ve created are now called Types and are visible in the navigation bar.
 Under Governance > Settings > Types, admins can choose to hide the types you don’t want to use in your governance structure.
 In the following support article, you can read more about hiding entity types.